YeOldeDM/lets-godot-roguelike/pages/step-3-things.md

 ### The Global

-![globalcloud]
-Much of game design logic involves having this sort of web of nodes which all communicate with each other.
+Much of Godot logic structure involves having this sort of web of nodes which all communicate with each other.
 Designing and maintaining these communication systems can be quite a complicated task.
 Sometimes, though, you just want to be able to call a function or access a variable from any point in your scene tree.
 This is where `global scripts` come into play.
 These can also be called `autoload scripts` or `singletons`.
 The best way to demonstrate how these work is to just make one and start using it.
 It's really simple!

 We start by creating a new script.
 Unlike the scripts we've created so far, this one is not being added to any node in a scene.
 To do this, go to the Script Tab and select `File > New` and create a new file at `res://global/RPG.gd`.
 Any scripts which don't extend any particular kind of node or another script should extend `Node`.